Huang-Xiaosheng/sample_app/README.md

 # Ruby on Rails sample application

+This application includes examples of all the major features of Rails, including models, views, controllers, templates, partials, filters, validations, callbacks, `has_many`/`belongs_to` and `has_many :through` associations, security, testing, and deployment.

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: